Cheek kissing: Southeast Asia

+Central, South and East Asia

 In parts of Central, South, and East Asia with predominantly Buddhist or Hindu cultures, or in cultures heavily influenced by these two religions, cheek kissing is largely uncommon and may be considered offensive, although its instances are now growing.

 Middle East

-Cheek kissing in Israel is widely common.
-It is typical for individuals to cheek kiss twice (one time on each cheek) when greeting and when saying goodbye, regardless of gender.
-It consists of cheek to cheek contact and the sound of a kiss to the air.

 Cheek kissing in the Arab world is relatively common, between friends and relatives.
 Cheek kissing between males is very common.
 However, cheek kissing between a male and female is usually considered inappropriate, unless within the same family; e.g. brother and sister, or if they are a married couple.
-Some exceptions to this are liberal areas within cities in some of the more liberal Arab countries such as Lebanon, Syria, Jordan and Tunisia, where cheek kissing is a common greeting between unrelated males and females in most communities.
+Some exceptions to this are liberal areas within cities in some of the more liberal Arab countries such as Lebanon, Syria and Jordan, where cheek kissing is a common greeting between unrelated males and females in most communities.
 The Lebanese custom has become the norm for non-Lebanese in Lebanese-dominated communities of the Arab diaspora.
 Normally in Lebanon, the typical number of kisses is three: one on the left cheek, then right, and then left between relatives.
 In other countries, it is typically two kisses with one on each cheek.

 Cheek kissing in Turkey is also widely accepted in greetings.
 Male to male cheek kissing is considered normal in almost every occasion, but very rarely for men who are introduced for the first time.
 Some men hit each other's head on the side instead of cheek kissing, possibly as an attempt to masculinize the action.
 Cheek kissing between women is also very common, but it is also very rare for women who are introduced for the first time.
 A man and a woman could cheek kiss each other for greeting without sexual connotations only if they are good friends or depending on the circle, the setting, and the location like in big cities.

 Cheek kissing in Iran is relatively common between friends and family.
 Cheek kissing between individuals of the same sex is considered normal.
-However, cheek kissing between male and female in public is considered to be a punishable crime by the government, but it is known to occur among some young Iranians.
+However, cheek kissing between male and female in public is considered to be inappropriate, but it may occur among some youth Iranians.

 In 2014, Leila Hatami, a famous Iranian actress, kissed the president of Cannes Gilles Jacob on the red carpet.
 Responses ranged from criticism by the Iranian government to support from Iranian opposition parties.
 Former president of Iran Mahmoud Ahmadinejad kissed the mother of former President of Venezuela Hugo Chávez at his funeral.